-On December 16 2017 some of our class were fortunate enough to have the opportunity to interview Marimo Oneesan, who had been a geisha in Fukagawa since an early age, about her life and experiences.
+On December 16 2017 some of our class were fortunate enough to have the opportunity to interview Marimo Oneesan.
+She had been a geisha in Fukagawa since an early age.
 The following is a summary of some of the topics she discussed, translated to english.

 Shortly after high school Marimo left her home in Southern Japan in order to become a geisha and make money to help her family.
 Entertainingly, she mentions that part of why she decided to travel as far as Fukagawa in order for work was that she didn’t want to meet any of the girls she knew from high school (a sentiment that is no stranger to many young adults today).
 As she puts it, she chose Fukagawa partially because it was by the sea like her hometown and also partially because the Tokyo geisha houses were more reputable than onsen ones, like in Atari.